South West African Police: Role in Counterinsurgency

 Between 1974 and 1977, all Sten Guns and .303 Rifles were phased out and replaced with R1 Rifles.
 4 M2 Browning heavy machine guns, 2 of them mounted on mobile patrol, were also assigned to the District Police Reserve from 1974 onwards, and 1 M2 Browning assigned to each Police Station.
 From 1978 onwards, 2 105mm Recoilless Rifles were assigned to each Police Circle Reserve.
 Casspirs were provided at the level of District Reserve from 1982 onwards and at Police Stations from 1984 onwards.

+Rank Structure

+From 1981 until 1990, the rank structure of SWAPOL was as follows: